-Waste paper exports dropped sharply between the end of 2022 and June 2023.
+- Waste paper exports dropped sharply between the end of 2022 and June 2023.
 The decline was broadbased, across almost all major destinations.
-However, volumes started to recover in July, and in the fall of 2023, they were roughly as expected based on the normal seasonal pattern.

-Waste Paper

-- After a seasonal low in February 2024, exports will likely be relatively flat, with a slight upward trend at the end of 2024.
-Overall, in 2024, volumes will likely post a marginal increase.
-Exports to China are currently low, and they are unlikely to decrease much further.
-Thailand has emerged as a promising importer catching up with India, the main destination. - Policies in developing countries aimed at improving environmental protection and utilization of domestically produced waste represent a major risk to waste paper exports.
+Despite some recovery between July and October 2023, volumes were about 4% below the normal seasonal pattern in the fourth quarter of 2023. - After a seasonal low in February 2024, exports will likely trend upward through October 2024.
+Nevertheless, overall volumes in 2024 will likely decline, though not as much as in 2023.
+A marginal yearover-year increase is expected for the beginning of 2025.
+Thailand has emerged as a promising importer. - Policies in developing countries aimed at improving environmental protection and utilization of domestically produced waste represent a major risk to waste paper exports.

-Waste Paper, Containerized Exports, metric tons